Houtman Abrolhos: Geography

-Further to the south-east, across Zeewijk Channel, lies the Pelsaert Group, the most southerly true coral reef in the Indian Ocean.
+Further to the southeast, across Zeewijk Channel, lies the Pelsaert Group, the most southerly true coral reef in the Indian Ocean.
 The main islands of this group are Middle Island, Square Island, Long Island, Pelsaert Island, Basile Island and the Mangrove Group.
 A great many ships have been wrecked in the Pelsaert Group, most notably Zeewijk, which was wrecked on the Half Moon Reef in 1727, the survivors staying on Gun Island for some time afterwards.
-Other wrecks include Ocean Queen, wrecked on the Half Moon Reef in 1842; Ben Ledi, wrecked off Pelsaert Island in 1879; and Windsor, wrecked on the Half Moon Reef in 1908.
+Other wrecks include Ocean Queen, wrecked on the Half Moon Reef in 1842; Ben Ledi, wrecked off Pelsaert Island in 1879; Windsor, wrecked on the Half Moon Reef in 1908.; and possibly Ridderschap van Holland in 1694 and Aagtekerke in 1727.

 Governance

 The islands are a part of Western Australia.
 They are part of the Electoral district of Geraldton, and the City of Greater Geraldton.
 In July 2019, the Houtman Abrolhos was declared a national park by the Western Australian Government.

 In early November 2022, the government published its three-part plan to manage the site in the following 10 years, based on research and community consultation carried out after the preceding two years.
 Some critics thought that the plan did not encourage land-based tourism to the archipelago enough.
-A spokesperson for WA's Department of Primary Industries and Regional Development said that their top priority is preservation of the wildlife on the islands.
+A spokesperson for Western Australia's Department of Primary Industries and Regional Development said that their top priority is preservation of the wildlife on the islands.